Apress/Applied-Machine-Learning-for-Health-and-Fitness/README.md

 [comment]: #cover
 ![Cover image](9781484257715.jpg)

 Download the files as a zip using the green button, or clone the repository to your machine using Git.
+Explore notebooks in this book by starting [here](_StartHere_.ipynb)

 ## Releases